 There are many ways that you can use your car to make some extra money in your free time!

-Let’s check out some ways that you can use your car to make you some extra cash…
+Let’s check out some ways that you can use your car to make some extra cash…

 A great side hustle that you can do with your car is DoorDash.

-Plus, you will get to keep 100% of the tips you make with DoorDash which is awesome!
+Plus, you will get to keep 100% of the tips you make with DoorDash, which is fantastic!

-Another platform that is similar to DoorDash that you can use to make money with your car is Postmates.
+Another platform that is similar to DoorDash that you can use to make money with your car is Instacart.

-Postmates is a very popular platform that you can use to make money with your car in your free time.
+Instacart is a top-rated platform that you can use to make money with your car in your free time.

-Just like DoorDash, with Postmates you will get to keep 100% of your tips!
+Just like DoorDash, with Instacart, you will get to keep 100% of your tips!

-I highly recommend checking out Postmates if you want to make some extra money with your car.
+I highly recommend checking out Instacart if you want to make some extra money with your car.

 Making money with ridesharing platforms definitely requires more work than simply delivering items but it is still a good way to make money.